Visit King's FAQs

 There are no public toilet facilities at King’s College – the nearest ones can be found in the Grand Arcade Shopping Centre.
 There is also no café but plenty can be found just outside on King’s Parade.

-Group visits will be welcome to visit again from July 19th.
+Group visits are welcome.
 For more information, please click here

 Yes, photography is permitted but without flash.
 We do not allow the use of tripods or recording.
 If you wish to photograph for commercial purposes, you must have prior permission from the College.